Why is there Discoloration in the White Portion of the Eyes?

 Like yellow, eyes can turn red due to various conditions.
 If the eye redness is accompanied by pain and unclear vision, one should immediately consult an ophthalmologist.
 Subconjunctival bleeding can lead to a change in the hue of the eye to bright red.
 The blood vessel gets broken and leaks underneath the sclera in this condition.
 Though it can heal without any treatment, visiting an eye doctor for precaution is still advisable.

 Sometimes allergies, overexposure to smoke, dry eyes, and infections like conjunctivitis can also be responsible for red sclera.
-Serious and harmful conditions like glaucoma or uveitis can lead to red eyes.
+Serious and harmful conditions like uveitis and glaucoma can lead to red eyes.

 Conclusion